pmssantos/wifimeas/README.md

 ## 2 - RSSI, one RX

 Measures RSSI of received packets.
-It is slow because it measures ad hoc becaones
+It is slow because it uses the ad hoc beacons from Tx (~100ms)

 ### Procedure (WiFi)
 1. Set Tx as ad hoc